OrangeFox86/DreamcastControllerUsbPico/README.md

 After build completes, the binary should be located at `dist/main.uf2`.

 This project may be opened in vscode.
-In vscode, the default shortcut `ctrl+shift+b` will build the project.
+In vscode when C++ extension is installed, the default shortcut `ctrl+shift+b` will build the project.
 The default shortcut `F5` will run tests with gdb for local debugging.
 Open the terminal tab after executing tests with debugging to see the results.

 # Maple Bus Implementation